statichunt/geeky-hugo/exampleSite/content/privacy-policy.md

 ---
 title: "Privacy Policy"
-description: "this is meta-description"
+description: "Be sure to read our privacy policy."
 draft: false
 ---

 ### What personal data we collect and why we collect it

-At Earnonlinemoney, accessible from earnonlinemoney.org, one of our main priorities is the privacy of our visitors.
+At Earnonlinemoney, accessible from 'earnonlinemoney.org', one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by Earnonlinemoney and how we use it.

-Privacy Notice Last updated Mar 9, 2025
+Privacy Notice Last updated Apr 1, 2025

-Thank you for choosing to be part of our community at earnonlinemoney.org (“Company”, “we”, “us”, or “our”).
+Thank you for choosing to be part of our community at 'earnonlinemoney.org' (“Company”, “we”, “us”, or “our”).
 Please read this privacy notice carefully as it will help you make informed decisions about sharing your personal information with us.
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our notice, or our practices with regards to your personal information, please contact us though our contact page.
-When you visit our website https://earnonlinemoney.org, and use our services, you trust us with your personal information.
+When you visit our website 'earnonlinemoney.org', and use our services, you trust us with your personal information.
 We take your privacy very seriously.

 In this privacy notice, we seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this privacy notice that you do not agree with, please discontinue use of our Sites and our services.